PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 * HEX2DEC - Converts a decimal number to a hex string
 * DEC2HEX - Converts a hexadecimal string to a number
 * The & operator - It concats two strings together.
 For example, "A" & "B" becomes "AB"
+* CONCATENATE - Concatenates any number of strings together
+* CHAR - Convert a number into a character
+* CODE - Convert a character into a number

 ## Fast XOR
 There are two ways to do XOR in Google Sheets.